De facto directors and their liabilities

 - If they do get involved, make sure it is clear that they are not equal with the other directors and not exercising a real influence.

 - Making sure it is clear non-directors are always acting only on instructions from the full directors, and are monitored and reviewed.
 This can be achieved through proper job descriptions, performance appraisals, regular reporting/monitoring and financial controls (such as setting limits on employees' spending powers, and not allowing non-directors to act as sole signatories to bank accounts or have sole control over company assets).

 - Avoid running companies with a 'high degree of informality' or, if you do, make it a minimum requirement that everyone who is a 'nerve centre from which the activities of the company radiate' is formally appointed a director.

-- Avoid job titles implying someone is a de jure director if they are not.
+- Avoid job titles that include the word ‘director’ or imply someone is a director if they are not.

 - Avoid giving non-directors access to confidential board information.

 - If in doubt, take specialist legal advice.